wizo06/japanese/docs/index.md

 ### 5. Grammar

-Let's define what grammar is.
+First, let's define what grammar is.

 ???+ quote
     "In linguistics, the grammar of a natural language is its set of structural constraints on speakers' or writers' composition of clauses, phrases, and words." - [Wikipedia](https://en.wikipedia.org/wiki/Grammar)

 In other words, grammar is a set of rules that attemps to model how a language works.
 It is important to emphasize that grammar **does not define** how a language works, but it simply **attempts to describe** how it works.
 Grammar rules are made after-the-fact.
 On top of that, languages are always evolving.
 An incorrect grammar today, could very well be a correct one tomorrow.
+As an example, around 30 years ago, saying 「全然大丈夫」 would have been incorrect.
+Nowadays, everyone says it (even in the news).

 So **why should you learn grammar?** You can speed up your listening and reading *comprehension* (i.e. acquisition) skills by learning grammar.
 Of course, you can improve those skills without learning grammar as well, but the improvement will be slower.